 What Is WOVR in QLD?
-Written-Off Vehicle Rules, Checks & Selling Tips
+Written-Off Selling Rules & How to Do a WOVI Check

 Find out what WOVR means in Queensland, how it affects selling and registering a car, what WOVI inspections involve, and what to do if you're dealing with a repairable write-off.